GoogleCloudPlatform/community/tutorials/cloud-iot-logging/index.md

 ## Explore the logs that are written

-If you open up the [Stackdriver Logging console](https://console.cloud.google.com/logs/viewer), you will be able to choose "Cloud IoT Device" as the resource log to view:
+If you open up the <a href="https://console.cloud.google.com/logs/viewer" target="_blank">Stackdriver Logging console</a>.

 ![console image](./images/c1.png)